Pool Coordinator

 - Evicts idle connections from over-allocated users when another user needs to grow.

-- Ranks users by p95 transaction time so slow pools donate first.
-Users with fast queries keep their reuse advantage; users with long transactions release first because their connections were idle longer anyway.
+- Ranks users by p95 transaction time so the slowest pools yield first.
+Pools running fast transactions keep their reuse advantage; pools running long transactions sit idle a larger fraction of the time, so taking from them costs less.

 - Reserves a small overflow for short bursts.
 Configured separately from the main cap.